tobiawolaju/The-Intern/README.md

 Think of it as:

-> a digital intern that can operate your computer while you're away.
+> a digital intern that can operate your computer while you're gone.

 ---